 The red dot finder that comes with the scope doesn’t actually magnify the image, so the alignment accuracy can be iffy.
 The included scope is hard on the knees, neck and back because it forces you to crouch down into an uncomfortable position.
 You would do well to consider a right-angle correct image (RACI) finderscope to solve this problem.

 What Went Into My Selection Process for the Best Portable Telescopes

 I’ve been using telescopes since I was 6 or 7 years old when I was in Cub Scouts, and we would go on camping trips to remote parts of the West Coast of British Columbia and Vancouver Island and our scout leader would bring his Celestron with him.

 Since then I’ve been fascinated with the universe and have been an avid telescope user and cosmos aficionado.
 I nearly crapped in my pantaloons when I first saw the first images from the Webb telescope.

 I’ve been fortunate enough to live in and visit some really spectacular places around the world where light pollution is at a minimum and the vast black canvas of the night sky is filled with light.

 In addition to my own preferences and restrictions (I’m always on the road so a portable telescope is my only option), I also spent many hours talking to my telescope enthusiast friends, one of whom has moved to Australia and regularly sends me astonishing desert photos taken with his very powerful, but no so portable Celestron.

-I also spent many hours watching videos, browsing forums and reading comments on dozens of potential candidates for my best travel telescopes list.
+I also spent many hours watching videos, browsing forums and reading comments on dozens of potential candidates.
 I ended up settling on ones that I felt were a good mix of name-brand assurance (from companies like Orion and Celestron), affordability, power and travel appropriateness.

 Main Evaluation Criteria and Terminology to Choose the Best